ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_04/README.md

 ## While Reading

 1. **Overall Aims**:
-   - **Core paper**: Understand how the neural network is trained using simulation data and why the formulate the input-output pair.
-How is the model integrated with simulation knowledge for inverse design.
-Focus on how the optimization process solves nested problems with constraints.
+   - **Core paper**: Understand how the neural network model integrated with simulation knowledge for inverse design.
+Focus on how the optimization process solves nested problems and where the derivatives come from.
    - **Option papers**: Learn the concept of implicitly describing a system with a governing condition.

 2. **Details to Skip**: